MrCocoNuat/mrcoconuat.github.io/posts/cockcroft-walton/generator.md

 ## Software

 I implemented the [control software](https://github.com/mrcoconuat/cw-voltage-generator) via a state machine.
 The microcontroller keeps track of its current state (e.g. `IDLE`, `CHARGING`, `CHARGED`) and constantly checks the output capacitor's voltage and button input to figure out its next state transition.
+Additionally each of the states has a unique LED illumination effect (e.g. `BREATHE`, `BLINK`, `ON`) so the user knows what is going on.

+A safety measure is that whenever the output capacitor's voltage rises above the absolute maximum set voltage (e.g. `420V` for `450V` capacitors), the state immediately changes to `ERROR` and locks there, cutting off further power.

 One peculiarity I ran into was an unfortunate characteristic of this sort of generator: when the huge output capacitors were almost empty, the current surge on starting charging was overloading my AC power source!
 Therefore, I had to add some additional stages for `TRICKLE_CHARGING`, which simply pulse the relay on for only a very short time before allowing the power source to recover and resume charging.
 Given a couple of seconds, this did reliably charge the output capacitors to a point where the relay could be kept on and charge the rest of the way.